 - Proposed introduction of non-financial superannuation changes

-Important: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test from January 2017.
-Rather than losing $1.50 for every $1,000 over the full Age Pension threshold as the current test applies, instead, from January 2017 a retiree will lose $3.00 for every $1,000 of assets over the full Age Pension threshold.
-Although announced in the 2015 federal budget (and subsequently made law with the support by the Coalition with the support of the Greens), this change to the Age Pension assets test takes effect from 1 January 2017.
-The harsher Age Pension assets test will mean more than 300,000 Australians will lose part, or all, of their Age Pension entitlements.
+Important: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test since January 2017.
+Rather than losing $1.50 for every $1,000 over the full Age Pension threshold as the current test applies, instead, since January 2017 a retiree loses $3.00 for every $1,000 of assets over the full Age Pension threshold.
+The harsher Age Pension assets test means more than 300,000 Australians lost part, or all, of their Age Pension entitlements.
 For more information on the Age Pension changes , see SuperGuide articles Age Pension: 330,000 Australians lose entitlements since January 2017 and Latest retirement deal!
 Lose Age Pension, receive Seniors Health Card .

 Continue reading this article for a summary of the super changes, or refer to the earlier paragraph to access convenient links which take you to an explanation of selected super change.